A study plan and tips on how to pass the AP® Calculus exam, from a former teacher and current AP Calculus tutor.

 6. If you do something incorrectly, cross it out or erase it.
 If you have two separate answers or two ways to solve the problem, the grader will average those points earned.

 8. Round to 3 decimal places.
 I know it’s specific but don’t lose points when you have the correct answer.
 Fun fact: if you don't feel confident in rounding, just write the first 3 decimal places or even 4!
 The reader will only look at the first 3 decimals places for accuracy.
-You will lose a point if you write less than 3 decimal places.
+And they accept both truncating (keeping the first 3 decimal places exactly as they are) or rounding.
+You won't earn the answer point if you write less than 3 decimal places, and you lose even more points if you round to different decimal places throughout the problem.

 9. You’re allowed to go back to the first two Calculator questions even after the first 30 minutes has passed; you just won’t have a calculator.
-You can still set up integrals to earn points!
+You can still set up integrals (see tip #5 above) to earn points!

 Tips on how to pass the AP® Calculus Exam: